steveiliop56/tinyauth-docs/docs/reference/headers.md

 # Headers

 Setting headers can be useful for authenticating to apps with the credentials from Tinyauth.
 While Tinyauth offers some defaults, it also allows you to set any headers you like that will be automatically returned in the authentication server response.
+This could be useful when your application supports header based authentication, where the app trusts the reverse proxy to provide the authentication and use the user information passed from the header.

+Note that the headers mentioned here is not automatically sent to the apps unless you specify it on the reverse proxy middleware you are using.
+See the section below for how to specify passing header in your reverse proxy.

 ## Supported headers